 Trimpers Rides on the boardwalk also offers a number of rides available for kids of any age.
 Be sure to look for the afternoon specials on ride wristbands from 1pm-6pm Mon-Fri or 1pm-5pm Sat-Sun

 Sunset Marina & Fishing in West Ocean City

-One of the main draws to West Ocean City is the marinas and deep-sea fishing offered from the area.
+One of the main draws to West Ocean City is the marinas and fishing charters.
 My family fishes out of Sunset Marina which is great for walking around, listening to live music and getting a drink or bite to eat.
 The Bridge Rooftop Bar offers a more casual atmosphere with amazing views, while Sunset Grille is great for a nice meal.
 While our son is still a little too young to fish, he loves watching the boats come in.
 (The best time for this is during the White Marlin Open or one of the many fishing tournaments offered locally.)
 P.S.
 That beautiful sunset featured at the top of the page is from Sunset Marina- it’s has that name for a reason!

 Shopping in West Ocean City, MD

 There are several shopping outlets in West Ocean City, just over the Route 50 Bridge.
 While there’s an array of stores at the Ocean City outlets, there’s a great selection of kids’ stores in particular, including Carter’s, Gymboree and Children’s Place.
 (Carter’s even has a building block table and other toys in the back to keep the kids entertained while you shop!)
 Right next to the outlets, there are also a number of stores including Marshall’s, Old Navy and Home Goods.

 - Address: 12741 Ocean Gateway, Ocean City, MD